 “These simulators give the crewmembers [the ability] to utilize the written instruction on how to fly the aircraft through devices simulating real-time,” said Joseph Mcgann, a Pinnacle Solutions KC-10 boom operator instructor. “[This affords] them the opportunity to experience how to fly the airplane safely.”

-Pinnacle Solutions is a disabled veteran-owned small business with a broad range of experience in training device development, modifications, technical publications and engineering and training services.
-The employees are contracted through the Air Force which provide instructors for flight engineers, pilots and boom operators.
+Pinnacle Solutions is a disabled veteran-owned small business with a broad range of experience in training device development, modifications, technical publications, and engineering and training services.
+The employees are contracted through the Air Force which provides instructors for flight engineers, pilots, and boom operators.

-The simulators are operated by a hydraulics system that bases its motions off the rate of movement of the aircraft that the trainee pilots’ input.
+The simulators are operated by a hydraulic system that bases its motions off the rate of movement of the aircraft that the trainee pilots’ input.
 Its movements are connected through the action taken in the control panel but knows its limits.
-The computer communicates with the hydraulics to give the sensation of what would happen without surpassing the simulators limits.
+The computer communicates with the hydraulics to give the sensation of what would happen without surpassing the simulator’s limits.